all Treaty People.

 This feeling of apartness and the reality that it is still in effect -- has created a terrible social unbalance, along with high levels of ignorance, greed, mistrust and racism in Canadian Society.
 It fuels the ultimate imposter experience for Settlers.
 Worse still, the government of Canada continues to lie and coverup the truth of WHY this mess happened -- in a never ending power play to steal the land and resources of First Peoples, keep Treaty People apart and rewrite History thru the fraudulent narrative of being the manifest masters of this land.

-The Collective Karmic Debt Project is, in part, a response to the Government's 2015 Truth and Reconciliation Report.
-Unlike the Truth and Reconciliation process that occurred in South Africa, Su-san noticed that the report did not make suggestions for the everyday Canadian citizen to act on or even declare their remorse.
-TREATY PEOPLE were, once again, cut out of the half baked apology that took no real responsibility for the magnitude of the genocide that occurred since contact and which has failed to take action on even the most basic treaty obligations of creating a safe environment for the woman and children of First Peoples, who are still preyed on in astonishing numbers.
-All the suggestions made in the report were directed at government and corporations who failed to get it right the first time, a stunning example of Apartheid Love, in action.
-Sending the signal that We care, but not "that" much, not enough to re-think the divides that we have built into our racist system of governance.
+The Collective Karmic Debt Project was, in part, a response to the Government's 2015 Truth and Reconciliation Report.
+Unlike the Truth and Reconciliation process that occurred in South Africa, Susan noticed that this report did not make suggestions for the everyday Canadian citizen to act on or even declare their remorse.
+Treaty People, which includes all of so called Canada with the exception of part of British Colombia were, once again, cut out of the half baked apology that took no real responsibility for the magnitude of the genocide that occurred since contact.
+Further it has failed to take action on even the most basic treaty obligations of creating a safe environment for the woman and children of First Peoples, who are still preyed on in astonishing numbers thru institutions of systemic racism like Child Welfare and Birth Alerts.
+All suggestions made in the report were directed at government and corporations who failed to get it right the first time, a stunning example of Apartheid Love, in action.
+This sends the signal that We care, but not "that" much, not enough to re-think the divides that we have built into our racist system of governance.